 Saint John’s School

 Saint John’s School is a non-profit, college preparatory, nonsectarian, coeducational day school founded in 1915.
-The school, located in a residential area of Condado, in San Juan, Puerto Rico, has an enrollment of over 800 students from pre pre-kinder to grade twelve.
+The school, located in a residential area of Condado, in San Juan, Puerto Rico, has an enrollment of over 800 students from Toddler to grade twelve.
 Instruction is mostly in English with the exception of language courses.